mohit2978/AWS-notes/011.ec2 volumes and ebs/notes.md

 Volumes are Hard disk these volumes are basically EBS!!
 Lets see EBS(Elastic Block Store)
 # Volumes

+Elastic Block Store (EBS) is a block storage service offered by AWS, designed to be used with EC2 instances for storing persistent data.
+Being a zonal service, EBS volumes are physically located in an Availability Zone (AZ), which is a distinct location within a geographic region.
+This design choice ensures that EBS volumes have low latency and high throughput when accessed from EC2 instances in the same AZ.

+EBS volumes are engineered to be resilient, meaning they can automatically handle failures within the volume itself through redundancy and replication mechanisms.
+This resilience ensures data durability and availability under normal circumstances.

+However, EBS’s dependency on a single AZ introduces a risk: if the entire AZ faces issues such as power outages, network disruptions, or natural disasters, the EBS volumes within that AZ can become inaccessible or suffer data loss.
+This highlights the importance of implementing disaster recovery strategies, such as backing up data across multiple AZs or regions, to mitigate the risk of AZ-level failures.

 ![alt text](image-1.png)

 EBS is persistent (permanent) storage!! if you stop and start instance data is not lost!!
 EBS is billable!! max size 16TB!! windows default size 30 GB and linux 8 GB default is free on top of that whatever you use is billable!

+ EBS volumes are like hard drives that can be mounted to the EC2 instances for additional storage.
+We can mount multiple volumes to a single instance.
+By default, a root volume is attached to the EC2 instance, which is not persistent.
+This means we lose the data in the default volume as soon as we terminate the instance.
+Any additional EBS volume mounted to the EC2 instance retains the data independent of the EC2 instances’ state.
+Therefore, we can always access the data in an EBS volume by mounting it to another EC2 instance if the volume is not formatted.
 ## EBS

 2 types: